 Having been hesitant to go at first, I’m glad I decided to go that night as the whole experience made me think about the need to get out of the daily routine and go do something.
 During this time of the year, it can be hard to motivate yourself to do anything else but revise or work, eat or sleep.
 The stress levels are high and all you want to do is to finish for the summer.

 I think there’s something to be learnt from that amazing group of people I saw that random Thursday night (and that does not mean I’m implying we should go occupy the University!).
 Life can feel like a continuous list of things to do that never gets done, but it’s important to step out of your daily routine once and a while and go do something.
 Whether that’s going to an inspirational talk, a protest, or even just a random ‘experiential dance’, as students, there are constantly opportunities for us to stand up and make a change.
 The young people of coletivA ocupação didn’t have to protest or fight back but they chose to do something that day which would have a lasting impact.
-So, while you work away at those final exams, that dissertation, or working towards the dreaded end of year review, why not go out and do something – you never know what impact it might have.
+So, while you work away on your latest assignment or dissertation or thesis, why not go out and do something – you never know what impact it might have.